Gyakobo/blind-75-leetcode-list/README.md

 * Find Median from Data Stream

 >[!NOTE]
->The following theorem's shall be used to solve the aforementioned leetode questions: *Boyer-Moore theorem* and *Kadane's theorem* (Maximum Subarray).
+>The following theorem's shall be used to solve the aforementioned leetode questions: *Boyer-Moore theorem*, *Gauss's Summation theorem* and *Kadane's theorem* (Maximum Subarray).

 ## License
 MIT